matsest/az-oidc-managed-identity-demo/README.md

 ## Summary

 1. You have deployed a managed identity and federated credentials declaratively using Bicep - without any Azure AD or Graph-related tasks.
-1. You've authenticated from GitHub to Azure in a GitHub Actions workflow using a managed identity to do this instead of a service principal - which means no secrets to manage!
+1. You've authenticated from GitHub to Azure in a GitHub Actions workflow using a managed identity to do this instead of a service principal - which means no secrets to manage or rotate!
 1. You are logging in using a federated credential for the managed identity _specifically scoped_ to your GitHub repository (and environment) to authenticate.
 This means there's no method this credential can be used to login from other sources.
 1. The managed identity is authorized in Azure to a specific scope (Contributor on the resource group in this case).
 This is default behaviour for identities in Azure.